tomdorr/COM304_FOUNDATION_1/sessions/session1/docs/InstallingRaspberryPI.md

 The easiest way is to copy it to a USB memory stick and insert the stick to the PI USB socket.
 The USB contents will show up on the desktop.

-You can then open a terminal and run the installer in teh terminal using python.
+You can then open a terminal and run the installer in the terminal using python.

 ```
 python eduroam-linux-SUS.py